Idearia/WordPress-AI-Commander/mobile/README.md

 ## Deployment

-1. Build the app: `npm run build`
-2. Upload contents of `dist/` to your web server
+The mobile app is pre-built and committed to the repository, so no build step is required on production servers:

+1. The app is accessible at `mobile/index.html` (redirects to `mobile/app/index.html`)
+2. No Node.js or npm required on production server
-3. Ensure CORS headers are configured for your WordPress site
+3. CORS headers are automatically configured by the WordPress plugin

-4. Access the app from a mobile device
+For developers who want to rebuild the app:
+1. Make your changes in the `src/` directory
+2. Run `npm run build` to build the app
+3. Commit the changes including the `app/` directory

 ## Development Notes